dmontaner/install_and_config_linux/r_and_bioconductor.md

     sudo su -
     R CMD javareconf

-__Note__: ´sudo su -´will take you to the superuser.
+__Note__: ´sudo su -´ will take you to the superuser.
 Otherwise java is not available as root.
+See [here](http://askubuntu.com/questions/376199/sudo-su-vs-sudo-i-vs-sudo-bin-bash-when-does-it-matter-which-is-used) for more details about ´sudo su -´
 See also how to __configure java__ at [java.md](java.md)